LihaiLevi/FurryFinderNFC/README.md

 3. Make your modifications and ensure that the application is functioning correctly.
 4. Commit your changes and push the branch to your forked repository.
 5. Submit a pull request, explaining the changes you have made.

-## License

-The Animal NFC Scanner application is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the application as per the terms of the license.

-## Contact

-If you have any questions, suggestions, or feedback regarding the Animal NFC Scanner application, please contact us at [your-email@example.com](mailto:your-email@example.com).

-We hope you find the Animal NFC Scanner application useful for identifying and accessing animal details.
-Happy scanning and tag creation!